adminhmi/hlog/readme.md

 log.SetLevel(log.InfoLevel)
 ```

-It may be useful to set `log.Level = Hlog.DebugLevel` in a debug or verbose
+It may be useful to set `log.Level = hlog.DebugLevel` in a debug or verbose
 environment if your application has that.

 #### Entries